Why Indexed Universal Life Insurance Might Be New 401(k)?

 Cons:

-1. Fees and Charges: IUL policies can come with various fees and charges, including administrative fees, cost of insurance charges, and surrender charges.
+1. Fees and Charges: IUL policies can come with various fees, including administrative fees, cost of insurance charges, and surrender charges.
 These can reduce the overall returns on your investment.

 2. Complexity: IUL policies can be complex and difficult to understand, especially compared to more straightforward investment options like a 401(k).
 It’s important to fully understand the terms and conditions before purchasing a policy.